venovako/JACSD/README.md

 GNU Fortran versions 9 and above are *not* supported (though they might work)!
 Please take a look [here](https://gcc.gnu.org/gcc-9/changes.html) for the explanation regarding the MAX and MIN intrinsics.
 Currently, only GNU Fortran *8* is fully supported with ``COMPILER=gnu``.
-On RHEL/CentOS it is provided by, e.g., devtoolset-8.
+On RHEL/CentOS 7 it is provided by, e.g., devtoolset-8.

-By default, ``ABI=ilp64``, meaning that for Fortran and MKL it is assumed that ``INTEGER`` type is 8-byte-wide.
+By default, ``ABI=ilp64``, meaning that for Fortran it is assumed that ``INTEGER`` type is 8-byte-wide.
 The more common ``ABI=lp64`` is *not* tested and may not work.

 Here, ``NDEBUG`` should be set to the desired optimization level (``3`` is a sensible choice).